zTrix/webpage2html/readme.md

 But note that, the second method may not always work as expected, because there may be urls like `//ssl.gstatic.com/gb/images/v1_c69d5271.png` (from google index page), but the file is missing in `Google_files` directory saved by browsers.

+## dependency

+BeautifulSoup4

+    $ pip install BeautifulSoup4

 ## Todo

  1. cookie support
  1. fix css relative url bug
+ 1. handle encoding other than utf8